‘The Best Dog Ever’ is a one-of-a-kind training book based exclusively on kindness and love.

 You want to train your puppy to walk on a loose leash, quite close to your side.
 The point of this training exercise—which should last no longer than five minutes—is to get your puppy used to walk on the leash the way you want him to.

 • Before you take your first steps, make sure that your dog is focused on you.
 Then have a treat in your left hand and attract your dog in the direction you want to walk.
 If you have a small dog, you might bend down a lot.
 Begin walking forward, allowing a lot of slack in the leash.

 • “Be a Tree“: When your puppy starts to pull, stop walking, hold the leash tight to your chest, and stand still, like a tree.

 • The moment your dog looks at you, say “good” and entice him toward you with the treat as you move two steps backward.
 Praise him and reward him with the treat.
 Your timing needs to be exact, so watch for that moment when he looks at you, even if for only an instant at first because that is when his attention is returning to you.

 If he continues to move forward against the leash without taking a step, wait for the moment when he slackens his leash and praise him for that.

-Training the Best Dog Ever is fantastic if you are just looking to learn the basics, and you want to learn them quickly.
-The courses are designed that way and will deliver that way.
+This dog training program is fantastic if you are looking to learn the basics and you want to learn them quickly.
 If you are looking for a more in-depth program, this may not be the one for you.
 It just depends on what you are searching for.
 Nevertheless, it is excellent for covering the basics.
-We would recommend this training book for any new dog owner.
+We would recommend this training book to every new dog owner.